Charlotte Capers: Biography

 In 1969, Capers stepped down as MDAH Director and moved into a subordinate position as director of information and education at MDAH.
 In 1972, she was appointed principal executive for restoration of the Governor's Mansion.
 Charlotte Capers retired from MDAH on April 1, 1983.

+Charlotte Capers died December 23, 1996, aged 83, in Jackson, Mississippi, and was interred at Lakewood Memorial Park in Jackson, Mississippi.
+In 1983, the Mississippi Legislature authorized MDAH Board of Trustees to rename the Archives and History Building as the Charlotte Capers Building in honor of her 45 years of dedicated service to MDAH.